-In situ Training for SNR Protocols.
-Because we found that SNR protocols are not robust to a broad range of coherence times, here we explore training SNR-based protocols.
-Training refers to obtaining the SNR-rate profile for the mobile node's actual operating environment, thereby incorporating the environment's coherence time.
-To explore training in a controlled environment, we begin by holding the coherence time constant on a single Rayleigh fading channel (no multipath present) and vary the SNR across the full range of allowable received power for the WARP radio board (-80 to -40 dBm).
-We repeat the experiment for many different coherence times (induced by speeds of 0.9, 25, 50, 75, 100, 150, 200, 400, and 800 km/h).
-For each coherence time, SNR, and modulation rate, we measure the achieved throughput.
+training in a controlled environment, we begin by holding the coherence time constant on a single Rayleigh fading channel (no multipath present) and vary the SNR across the full range of allowable received power for the WARP radio board (-80 dBm to -40 dBm).
+We repeat the experiment for many different coherence times (induced by speeds of 0.9, 25, 50, 75, 100, 150, 200, 400, and 800 kph).
+For each coherence time and SNR, we measure the achieved throughput.